Cooking bacon in the oven?

-Yup.
-Clog up those arteries, elevate my cholesterol.
+Yeah, give me those clogged up those arteries, elevate my cholesterol.
 I’m going for it.
+It’s the little things in life, am I right?

 No. I don’t overindulge, but when it’s offered, I sure as heck ain’t passing the stuff up!

-Heck I don’t even buy it that often for the 365 family to eat.
-I think I purchase it once a month, if that.
+Heck, I don’t even buy it that often for my family to eat.
+I think I purchase it once a month if that.

-And I do believe that one of the reasons we don’t have it at home more often is because I am forever burning myself with that dang nab grease that splatters all over the kitchen.
+And I do believe that one of the reasons we don’t have it at home more often is because I am forever burning myself with that dang nab grease that splatters ALL over the kitchen.
+I know, it’s always been part of cooking bacon, but when it’s all over me, that’s where I draw the line.

-I don’t think there hasn’t been one time when I haven’t yelled, “OUCH!” or a somewhat more expletive word while tending to the stuff on the top of the stove.
+I don’t think there’s been one time when I haven’t yelled, “OUCH!” or a somewhat more expletive word while tending to the stuff on the top of the stove.
+Don’t hide it, I know you’ve done it, too!

 Can you hear me whining?
 Sorry, but it’s a pain in my patootie.